Culturally relevant teaching: Using technology to promote culturally relevant teaching

-The 21st century learner is what Neil Selwyn refers to as an, "empowered digital native".
-This empowered learner is no longer held hostage to the culturally insensitive curriculum of public schools.
+It can be argued that digital technologies allow learners to be no longer held hostage to the culturally insensitive curriculum of public schools.
 In contrast, they are proficient at using technology to tailor their own learning.
 Within seconds, learners can access a wealth of information and knowledge and no longer must trust solely the limited perspective presented in their textbook.
 The 21st century learner is accustomed to using technology to challenge preconceived information.
-"Research indicates that computer technology can help support learning, and that it is especially useful in developing the higher-order skills of critical thinking analysis, and scientific inquiry".
-Clearly, technology offers the potential of helping students achieve and benefit from culturally relevant teaching.
+"Research indicates that computer technology can help support learning, and that it is especially useful in developing the higher-order skills of critical thinking analysis, and scientific inquiry" Clearly, technology offers the potential of helping students achieve and benefit from culturally relevant teaching.

 Despite the evidence supporting the use of technology, educators should be cautious of assuming technology will be a relevant vehicle for learning to all students alike.
 For instance, in lower income areas, such as rural America, an emphasis on high technology may be misguided.
 As a counterexample, a program in rural Virginia engages in culturally relevant teaching by explicitly avoiding high technology solutions and using locally relevant activities to guide learning.
 Specifically, fixing and using tools was used to teach engineering to rural middle school youth.